-Anti-VWF antibodies
+2.3 | Anti-VWF antibodies

-The presence of all antibodies against VWF was determined in plasma samples obtained from subjects at the time of enrolment using an in-house indirect ELISA [19], that identifies all antibodies irrespective of the immunoglobulin subclass.
-Briefly, 96 wells ELISA plates (Nunc A/S, Roskilde, Denmark) were coated with 1 IU/mL of a recombinant VWF from Chinese hamster ovary cells (a generous gift of Shire/Takeda), previously heat inactivated for 30 minutes at 56°C to destroy the small FVIII traces within this product.
-The plates were then incubated at 2-8°C overnight, washed with phosphate-buffered saline (PBS)/ albumin (1%) and blocked with a PBS/albumin (5%) solution for 30 minutes.
-In a first screening round subject plasma was used 1:50 diluted with PBS/albumin (5%), seeded into the plates and incubated for 60 minutes at 37°C. The plates were then washed and incubated with anti-human IgG, IgA, and IgM antibodies labeled with horseradish peroxidase (HRP).
-Binding was revealed through a colorimetric reaction by measuring absorbance at 492/620 nm.
-The assay cut-off was set at 2 times the optical density (O.D.) of normal pooled plasma from more than 30 healthy donors.
+The presence of all antibodies against VWF was determined in plasma samples obtained from subjects at the time of enrolment by using an in-house indirect ELISA [19], which identifies all antibodies irrespective of the immunoglobulin subclass.
+Briefly, 96-well ELISA plates (Nunc A/S) were coated with 1 IU/mL of a recombinant VWF from Chinese hamster ovary cells (a generous gift of Shire/Takeda), previously heat inactivated for 30 minutes at 56 °C to destroy the small FVIII traces within this product.
+The plates were then incubated at 2-8 °C overnight, washed with phosphate-buffered saline (PBS)/ albumin (1%), and blocked with a PBS/albumin (5%) solution for 30 minutes.
+In the first screening round, subject plasma was used 1:50 diluted with PBS/albumin (5%), seeded into the plates, and incubated for 60 minutes at 37 °C. The plates were then washed and incubated with antihuman IgG, IgA, and IgM antibodies labeled with horseradish peroxidase (HRP).
+Binding was revealed through a colorimetric reaction by measuring the absorbance at 492/620 nm.
+The assay cutoff was set at 2 times the optical density (OD) of the normal pooled plasma from more than 30 healthy donors.
 A mixture of subject plasma with IgG or IgM antibodies has been used as positive control.
-Positive plasma sample was further diluted geometrically until it showed negative results (<2 times the O.D. of normal pooled plasma).
+Positive plasma sample was further diluted geometrically until it showed negative results (<2 times the OD of normal pooled plasma).

-Neutralizing antibodies (inhibitors)
+2.3 | Neutralizing antibodies (inhibitors)

-Plasma samples were evaluated for the presence of neutralizing antibodies with a Bethesdabased method using an in-house collagen type III ELISA [20].
-A reference plasma consisting of a lyophilized pool plasma from healthy donors (Technoclone, Diapharma, Vienna, Austria) was resuspended following manufacturing instructions and used as normal pooled plasma (NPP) for mixing studies.
-Undiluted plasma samples and serial dilutions performed using the PBS/albumin (5%) dilution buffer were mixed 1:1 with the NPP.
-The anti-human VWF rabbit antibody (A0082; Dako, Glostrup, Denmark) was pre-diluted from 1:40 to 1:640 using the dilution buffer, mixed 1:1 with NPP and used as a positive control for VWF inhibitors, whereas the NPP was mixed 1:1 with the dilution buffer and used as reference plasma.
-Then, all samples were incubated for 1 hour at 37°C and kept on ice until loaded into the plate.
+Plasma samples were evaluated for the presence of neutralizing antibodies with a Bethesda-based method by using an in-house collagen type III ELISA [20].
+A reference plasma consisting of a lyophilized pool plasma from healthy donors (Technoclone, Diapharma) was resuspended following the manufacturer's instructions and used as normal pooled plasma (NPP) for mixing studies.
+Undiluted plasma samples and serial dilutions performed by using the PBS/albumin (5%) dilution buffer were mixed 1:1 with the NPP.
+The anti-human VWF rabbit antibody (A0082; Dako) was prediluted from 1:40 to 1:640 by using the dilution buffer, mixed 1:1 with NPP and used as a positive control for VWF inhibitors, whereas the NPP was mixed 1:1 with the dilution buffer and used as reference plasma.
+Then, all the samples were 'TM |jth incubated for 1 hour at 37 °C and kept on ice until loaded into the plate.
 For each plate, a calibration curve was obtained by diluting NPP (from 1:5 to 1:320) with the dilution buffer.
 The normal and low-range controls (Haemochrom Diagnostica, Essen, Germany) were used as internal controls.

-Microtiter plates (NUNC Roskilde, Denmark) were coated with collagen type III (Biozol Eching, Germany) overnight.
-After washing 3 times with PBS/albumin (0.1%), plates were incubated with the blocking solution PBS/albumin (2.5%) for 30 minutes at room temperature.
-Then, plates were washed 3 times and samples added.
+Microtiter plates (NUNC Roskilde) were coated with collagen type III (Biozol Eching) overnight.
+After washing 3 times with PBS/ albumin (0.1%), plates were incubated with the blocking solution PBS/ albumin (2.5%) for 30 minutes at room temperature.
+Then, the plates were washed 3 times, and samples were added.
 For each plate, the calibration curve and all controls were seeded in duplicate.
-The plates were incubated for 1 hour and 30 minutes at 37°C. After washing 3 times, the rabbit anti-human VWF conjugated with horseradish peroxidase (HRP; A0092, Dako) was added for 1 hour and 30 minutes at 37°C. Binding was revealed through a colorimetric reaction by measuring absorbance at 492/620 nm.
-Samples were considered positive for VWF inhibitors in presence of a titer \geq 0.3 Bethesda unit (BU).
-A Bethesda unit (BU) was defined as the amount of the antibody which inactivates 50% of VWF after 1-hour incubation at 37°C.
+The plates were incubated for 1 hour and 30 minutes at 37 °C. After washing for 3 times, the rabbit anti-human VWF conjugated with horseradish peroxidase (HRP; A0092, Dako) was added for 1 hour and 30 minutes at 37 °C. Binding was revealed through a colorimetric reaction by measuring the absorbance at 492/620 nm.
+Samples were considered positive for VWF inhibitors in the presence of a titer \geq 0.3 Bethesda unit (BU).
+A BU was defined as the amount of the antibody that inactivates 50% of VWF after 1 hour incubation at 37°C.